Refugees FAQ and Mythbusting

 Where is the money coming from to fund the resettlement of Syrians?

 The funds come from the Overseas Aid Budget through the Syrian Vulnerable Persons Resettlement Programme (SVPRP).
-SVPRP is a government programme that aims to resettle 20,000 Syrian refugees from refugee camps in Jordan, Lebanon, Iraq, Egypt and Turkey from September 2015 to May 2020.
+SVPRP is a government programme that aimed to resettle 20,000 Syrian refugees from refugee camps in Jordan, Lebanon, Iraq, Egypt and Turkey from September 2015 to May 2020.

 More facts about Syrian refugee resettlement can be found here and here.